Dr. Dog: Origins

-With Park the Van (2006-2009)
+With Park the Van (2006–2009)

 By 2006, Dr. Dog started using a new studio as well as new recording equipment.
 Philadelphia engineer/producer Bill Moriarty, who they share the studio with, is credited in helping the members use this new equipment to create particular sounds they wanted in their new recordings due to his vast knowledge in recording tools and methods.
 That year, they released the Takers and Leavers EP.
 Two of the tracks on the EP would later be released on their next album.
 In 2007, they released We All Belong, which has a markedly cleaner production compared to earlier albums.
 They appeared on the Late Show with David Letterman in support of the album.

 Through the late summer of 2007, Dr. Dog streamed ten unreleased tracks on their website, with a new song debuting weekly.
 Songs were posted each Monday from July 2 until September 3.
-These recordings were later released as an album titled Passed Away, Vol. 1.
+The recordings were later released as an album titled Passed Away, Vol. 1.
 In 2008, the band released Fate.
 They appeared again on Late Night with Conan O'Brien on July 17, 2008, in support of the album and on Late Night with Jimmy Fallon on April 2, 2009, as well as The Late Late Show with Craig Ferguson.
-The band went on tour with The Cave Singers and label-mates Golden Boots.
+The band then toured with The Cave Singers, a Seattle indie band, and label-mates Golden Boots.